davidddeveloper/davidddeveloper/README.md

 > includes fun projects.
 # 👋 Hi, I’m @davidddeveloper

 > Eversince I was a kid I got so fascinated about computers💻.
 I would always wondered how those tiny manchine can perform complex and even breath taking task.
+- 💎 I'm a software Engineer
-- 🌱 I’m currently learning _Software Engineering_
+- 🌱 I’m currently learning _Data Science_
 - 💞️ I’m looking to collaborate on something that could change Africa first and then the entire universe.
-- 📫 You can find me on [twitter]('https://www.twitter.com/_David_Conteh')
+- 📫 You can find me on [LinkedIn]('https://linkedin/in/davidconteh')

 ### **Fun fact😁 about me**
 > My twin brother is way tall than me whenever we're out in public people thinks he is the eldest.
 That my friend is annoying.